Odin-Troli19/Web-Dev-Journey/readme.md

 View your website
 Open it in any browser and start exploring!
 Try finding all the Easter eggs for extra fun! 🚀

+How to Open?

+To open the website, you have a few options:
+Option 1: Download and Open (Easiest)

+Click on the link I provided: View your website
+This should download the file to your computer
+Find the downloaded file (usually in your Downloads folder) Double-click the web-dev-showcase.html file
+It will open in your default web browser! 🎉

+Option 2: Direct Browser Open

+Open any web browser (Chrome, Firefox, Edge, Safari, etc.)
+Press Ctrl + O (Windows/Linux) or Cmd + O (Mac) Navigate to where you saved the file
+Select web-dev-showcase.html and click Open

+Option 3: Drag and Drop

+Find the web-dev-showcase.html file on your computer Drag it into an open browser window
+Drop it - and voilà! ✨

+Once it's open, try these Easter eggs:

+🎮 Type the Konami Code: ↑ ↑ ↓ ↓ ← → ← → B A
+👆 Triple-click the first blue heading
+🖱️ Move your mouse around to see cursor trails
+📜 Scroll all the way to the bottom
+🔍 Open the browser console (F12) for a surprise
+🎯 Click on the timeline items and project cards

+Have fun exploring! 🚀